Oldunixhacker/tde/README.md

 TDE is not compatible with Wayland, and will likely never will be, because Tk is old and only supports the older X11 standard.

+It's planned to add Wayland support by adding an XWayland session for TDE.